tshepo-codes/sigma-coding-challenge/README.md

         ```

 ### Deploying the project to AWS
-In case the service needs to be deployed to AWS
+In case the service needs to be deployed to AWS run the following command:
+`serverless deploy --stage dev`

+To remove the project run the following command:
+`serverless remove --stage dev`

 ## Scalability